 The two sealed woofer cabinets are "monopole".
 The

 tweeter is monopole from 1.4kHZ up to about 7kHZ (The 7kHZ can be easily modified).

-It's my opinion that between roughly 1kHZ and 6kHZ monopolar is going to give
+It's my opinion that between roughly 1kHZ and 6kHZ monopolar is likely to give

-you better imaging clarity than dipole, since fewer room acoustics interactions
+you better stereo imaging effect clarity than dipole, since fewer inconsistent

 Inter-aural crosstalk, which exists in virtually all playback

 systems that use speakers, significantly damages imaging cues below about 1kHZ.

 This is because inter-aural crosstalk needs to happen only once, or our ear-brain

 mechanism won't know how to interpret it.
 In a true stereo recording, this will

 happen at the recording end.
 If it happens again at the playback end, our ear-brain